steqeq/0000/docs/how-to/tuning-guides/mi300x/system-settings.rst

 AMD EPYC 9004-based systems
 ---------------------------
-For maximum MI300X GPU performance on systems with AMD EPYC™ 9004-series processors (codename “Genoa”) and AMI System BIOS, the following configuration of system BIOS settings has been validated.
+For maximum MI300X GPU performance on systems with AMD EPYC™ 9004-series processors and AMI System BIOS, the following configuration of system BIOS settings has been validated.
 These settings must be used for the qualification process and should be set as default values in the system BIOS.
 Analogous settings for other non-AMI System BIOS providers could be set